View James Richardson's Obituary on newportri.com and share memories

 James O. "Cable" Richardson, of Middletown, died peacefully Sunday, November 3, 2019 in his home.
 He was born March 6th, 1955 in Newport, RI, to Jack and Alice Richardson.
 He married the love of his life, the late Julie Richardson, on May 24, 1980.

-He leaves behind, Jaclyn Reynolds (Wyatt) of Newport, and Justin Richardson (Lindsey) of Warwick; one grandson Benjamin and two granddaughters Harper and Ada; one brother John (Jane) Richardson of Warwick; several nieces, nephews, and other extended family
+He leaves behind, Jaclyn Reynolds (Wyatt) of Newport, and Justin Richardson (Lindsey) of Warwick; one grandson Benjamin and two granddaughters Harper and Ada; one brother John (Jane) Richardson of Warwick and the late Thomas Mitchell.
+Several nieces, nephews, and other extended family

 Jim led a full and generous life.
 His sense of adventure took him all around the country; catching surf, hitting the slopes of Tahoe, and he was also an Original Water Brother.
 He settled back in Rhode Island and began a career as a construction foreman, with a specialty in concrete building.
 If you travel through Rhode Island you will cross the bridges he built.
 If you go to Waterfire, take a moment to look up as you stroll by the river; those are his bridges too.